We can help you learn to use library resources and services, become a better researcher and stay connected to your community.

 - Cite the sources you use for your research correctly, and avoid plagiarism.

-- Explore the vocabulary used in libraries.
+- Explore the vocabulary used in libraries (provided by the ALA/ACRL/Instruction for Diverse Populations Committee):

 - Find library language resources that may be helpful, such as Language Dictionaries Online.
 Ask a Librarian for help in finding audiovisual materials or resources written in, or about, specific languages.

-Stay connected with your community both on campus and abroad.
+Help staying connected with your community

 - Keep up with the news from countries all around the world.
 Press Display provides access to papers from 100 countries in 60 languages.